Privacy notice - care

 How long we keep your personal information

-We will only keep your personal information for as long as necessary to provide you with our services and to safeguard Barony in the event of any claims, complaints, litigation, enquiries or investigations during or following the termination of your work with us.
-Unless you ask us not to, we will review and possibly delete your personal information where your care package has ended for seven years.
+We will only keep your personal information for as long as necessary to provide you with our services and to safeguard Barony in the event of any claims, complaints, litigation, enquiries or investigations during, or following, the termination of your care and support service.
+Unless you ask us not to, we will review and possibly delete your personal information where your care package has terminated for seven years if you no longer require our services or three years if you pass away.

 We have a data retention policy that sets out the periods for retaining and reviewing all information that we hold.
 This sets out different retention periods for all information we hold about your care.
 You can request a copy by contacting us at InformationRequests@wheatley-group.com